Skip to main content

 SkillWhat it generates

 create-component-mdSingle self-contained .md covering API, structure, color tokens, and screen-reader behavior.
-Ships with the uSpec Extract Figma plugin.
+Takes a _base.json from the uSpec Extract Figma plugin.
 Full guide →

 create-anatomyNumbered markers on a component with an attribute table